pflanze/xmlhub-indexer/README.md

     xmlhub-indexer path/to/your/checkout/of/xmlhub

 which will update the `README.md` and `README.html` files in the xmlhub directory.
 You can then commit and "git push" the changes.
-There are also `--commit` and `--push` options that let xmlhub-indexer do that itself:
+There are also `--commit` and `--push` options that let xmlhub-indexer do that itself, and it is indeed recommended to use `--commit` at least, as then the version number of the xmlhub-indexer binary is stored (later invocations check those to see if it needs upgrading):

     xmlhub-indexer path/to/your/checkout/of/xmlhub --commit --push